Use of Personal Data—United Kingdom

 Under this Data Protection Law, patients consent to the use of their personal data by the clinic’s practitioners and reception staff for healthcare management purposes.

-We support fully, that the revised GDPR restricts the way that companies contact their service users for announcements of new services and promotions.
+We support fully, that data protection laws restrict the way that companies contact their service users for announcements of new services and promotions.
 We will not send promotional or marketing correspondence to our patients.
 Any announcements of new clinic services or occasional promotions will be posted on our social media platforms and at times via leaflets in Clinic.
 We also emphasise that we never sell patient’s email addresses or other details to other companies.

 Whilst we will not contact patients directly about promotional events, marketing campaigns and announcements of new staff or services, we do contact patients under GDPR “legitimate interests” when they may have missed an appointment, or need contact in connection with their treatment plan, or for appointment reminders (and annually by email to remind them of their annual check-up).
 You may revise these contact methods at any time.

-Personal data may be sent, when necessary and appropriate, to any associated organization (GP practice, NHS or private hospital/clinic/specialist).
+Personal data may be sent, when necessary and appropriate, to any associated organization (GP practice, NHS or private hospital/clinic/specialist, Medical Billing and Fee Collection accounts managers).
 This is only ever initiated with the consent of the patient.

 Any inquiries about this policy and the way we use your information may be sent to our data protection officer via e-mail at:

-Patients are aware that they have a right to contact the data protection supervisory authority if they feel we have not satisfied the requirements of the General Data Protection Regulation (EU) 2016/679 (May 2018).
+Patients are aware that they have a right to contact the data protection supervisory authority if they feel we have not satisfied the requirements of the Data Protection Regulation.

 We have adopted various procedural and technical safeguards, in accordance with the Data Protection Law, to protect personal data.
-For example, this website has secure https status and when we log in to online booking details we use two-factor (encrypted) access.
-We use encrypted email communication when making or receiving a referral letter.
+For example, this website has secure https status and we use encrypted email communication via our patient management platform when making a referral letter.

-Patients understand their personal data will be accessed only by a limited number of authorised persons to fulfill our treatment objectives and the above purposes.
-Our reception and admin staff are not permitted to discuss or divulge patient names or details with any other individual apart from the lead/team member practitioner/s.
+Patients understand their personal data will be accessed only by a limited number of authorised persons to fulfil our treatment objectives and the above purposes of clinic operation.

 It may be that our data practices change from time to time because of changes to our clinical activities, the law, or the nature of technology.
 If ever it becomes necessary to change this Use of Personal Data page, we will post those changes here so that patients are always aware of what information we collect and how we use it.
 Please check back from time to time for changes to this page.